polaris

 these stories i tell so well,

-many letters from the future, journeys in a haze and
+some letters from the future, journeys in a haze and

 so much waiting for the right moment,

-but everything everything everything was
+but everything everything aligned

-just as the script required.
+precisely as the script required.

-carrying crumbs and lies; they’ve made anthills
+carrying crumbs and falsehoods; they’ve made anthills

 there’s no place for me in purgatory like in the dream of gerontius;